 What is CBD?
 What are the real benefits?
 Does CBD get you high?
 Will it show up on a drug test?
 Here’s everything you need to know about the ingredient that everyone is talking about.

 Suddenly, CBD became the buzzy wellness ingredient.
-In the US and the UK, coffee shops sell CBD lattes, cosmetic companies are formulating CBD creams, and most retailers are looking at stocking up CBD products.
+Coffee shops sell CBD lattes, cosmetic companies are formulating CBD creams, and most retailers are looking at stocking up CBD products.
 From your anxious aunt to your millennial co-worker, everyone wants to get their hands on CBD.
-Continental Europe is slightly slower to catch up with the trend, but it’s changing fast.

-Even though millions of people experiment with CBD products, many users are still confused… It’s a legal compound but it’s extracted from cannabis, and there is a lot of stigma around this plant.
-How can you make sure the CBD product is safe?
+Even though millions of people experiment with CBD products, many users are a bit confused… It’s a legal compound but it’s extracted from cannabis, and there is a lot of stigma around this plant.
+How can you make sure your CBD product is safe?
 How can you take CBD?
-What are the benefits?
 We asked our expert Anna Falk, PhD Chemist and Head of Product at Harmony, to answer the questions everyone is asking about CBD.

 Let’s start with the basics – what is CBD?